 Follow the five steps to claim mileage on your taxes each year.

-1. Choose your method of calculation
+1. Method of calculation

-The simple or the comprehensive method might apply to you according to your situation, or you may be able to choose.
+The simple or the full logbook method might apply to you according to your situation, or you may be able to choose.
 If you can choose which method to use, work out which will provide you with a higher amount you can claim for car expenses, in order to maximise your tax deduction.

 2. Gather your documents